weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Choose tea so that t >r.
 Thenp <t+ sand t+sea+ j.
 Thus (III) holds.

-(A2) o+ Bisthe setof all r +s, with r € a, s € f.
+(A2) o+ Bisthe setof all r +s, with r  \in  a, s  \in  f.
 By the same definition, f+ ais the set of all s+r.
 Sincer+s=s+r forall re Q, se Q, we havea + f =f +a.

 (A3) As above, this follows from the associative law in Q.

 (A4) Ifreaand se 0% thenr +s <r, hencer + sec.
 Thusa+ 0* Ci
-To obtain the opposite inclusion, pick p € «, and pick r € a, r > p.
+To obtain the opposite inclusion, pick p  \in  «, and pick r  \in  a, r > p.
 Then THE REAL AND COMPLEX NUMBER SYSTEMS 19

 p-re0* and p=r+(p-r)ea + 0% Thus « = a+ 0*.
 We conclude